limhoff-r7/limhoff-r7.github.io/_drafts/reading-legacy-code-to-harmonize-ruby-and-rails-code-loaders.md

 ### Emulating initializers without `Rails::Engine`

-So, that's take care of what my `set_autoload_paths` should do, but how am I going to get prosvc to do it without `Rails::Engine`?
+So, that takes care of what my `set_autoload_paths` should do, but how am I going to get prosvc to do it without `Rails::Engine`?
 I need to look more at how `Rails::Engine`s works to see which pieces I should copy to mimic its path handling from boot to set_autoload_paths.
 I know that initializers are run in the order they are defined except where `:before` or `:after` would override that order from [the configuring guide](http://guides.rubyonrails.org/v3.2.2/configuring.html#rails-railtie-initializer).

 ![configuring-rails-railtie-initializer](/images/configuring-rails-railtie-initializer.png)